Bone Marrow Aspiration and Biopsy

 - Find infections or tumors that may start in or spread to the bone marrow.
 If you have an infection, a culture and sensitivity test of the bone marrow sample may be used to find out which antibiotics will work best to treat the infection.

 - Find the best treatment for a bone marrow problem.
-Once treatment has been started, a bone marrow aspiration and biopsy may be done to see if the leukemia cells are gone, which means the treatment is working.
+After treatment has been started, a bone marrow aspiration and biopsy may be done to see if the leukemia cells are gone.
+This means the treatment is working.

-- Collect a sample of bone marrow for medical procedures, such as stem cell transplantation or chromosomal analysis.
+- Collect a sample of bone marrow for medical procedures, such as stem cell transplant or chromosomal analysis.

 How To Prepare